CarlSargunar/Umbraco-Docker-Workshop/3-Database-Container.md

-# Exercise 1 - Create a Database Container
+# Exercise 2 - Create a Database Container

 The first task we will do is to create a database container, using Sql Server 2022.
 This will be used to store the Umbraco database, and will be used by the Umbraco website container we will create later.

 In production

-## 1.1 Create a container for the database server
+## 2.1 Create a container for the database server

 ***Action:***
-- Create a new folder in your copy of the repostory called **Workshop**.
 - Ensure your Visual Studio Code terminal is in the new **Workshop** folder.
 - In your Workshop folder, create a new folder called **UmbData**.
 - In that folder, create a blank file in the UmbData folder called **Dockerfile**.